BrianSorensen/Upgrade-System/README.md

 ## Usage:
 Game elements (GameObjects or just plain classes) implements the IUpgradeable interface and the following signature:

-List<Upgrade> - a list of the elements upgrades, these are easiest to create in the Unity inspector.
+"List<Upgrade>" - a list of the elements upgrades, these are easiest to create in the Unity inspector.

 void Upgrade(upgrade Upgrade) method - this method receives an upgrade selected by the player.